TeddyBurnsides/SimpleTable/README.md

 ]
 ```

-`rows': An 2 dimensional array of "rows" of data, with the second level of array being each row.
+## `rows`: An 2 dimensional array of "rows" of data, with the second level of array being each row.

 Example: